ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

     export VOL_CKAN_STORAGE=`docker volume inspect docker_ckan_storage | jq -r -c '.[] | .Mountpoint'`
     echo $VOL_CKAN_STORAGE

-We won't need to access files inside ``docker_pg_data`` directly, so we'll skip creating the shortcut.
+We won't need to access files inside ``docker_pg_data`` and ``docker_ckan_cert`` directly, so we'll skip creating shortcuts for these.
 As shown further below, we can use ``psql`` from inside the ``ckan`` container to run commands against the database and import / export files from ``$VOL_CKAN_HOME``.

+.. note:: If you have to rebuild the containers, make sure to keep the volume ``docker_ckan_cert``.
+  Deleting and recreating this volume will force the ``cert`` container to request a new certificate from Let's Encrypt or startup, and you will quickly exceed the 20 certs/week (but at most 5 certs/week for each domain) rate limit.

 ---------------------------
 3. Datastore and datapusher